 Home Care Library

-The Home Wizard app calculates your ideal home care program to avoid problems with your Radiators, but sometimes trouble can still occur.
-Here are answers to questions about radiator no heat-replenishment.
+The Home Wizard app calculates your ideal home care program to avoid problems with your Forced Air Heating, but sometimes trouble can still occur.
+Here are answers to questions about forced air heating heater turning on frequently.

 ANSWER FROM HOME-WIZARD

 Yes, a forced air gas heater that comes on every 5 minutes is excessive.
 And yes, the air coming out of the registers should feel warm, not cool.

 Here are some things that you can check for the two problems that you are having (which may, or may not, be related):

 Check the pilot light to make sure it's lit.
 You may need to relight it.